glennj/exercism.io/_mentor_notes/bash.md

 There is a more concise way to handle the maybe-empty variable: I suggest looking into the `${var:-default}` form of parameter expansion [here in the manual](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).
+You may have seen this already in the "two-fer" exercise.

 <!-- -->